scrapy/scrapy/docs/topics/exporters.rst

 .. module:: scrapy.contrib.exporter
    :synopsis: Item Exporters

-Once you have scraped your Items, one of the most common tasks to perform on those items is to export them, to use the data in some other application.
+Once you have scraped your Items, you often want to persist or export those items, to use the data in some other application.
 That is, after all, the whole purpose of the scraping process.

-To help in this purpose Scrapy provides a collectioon of Item Exporters for different output formats, such as XML, CSV or JSON.
+For this purpose Scrapy provides a collection of Item Exporters for different output formats, such as XML, CSV or JSON.

 Using Item Exporters
 ====================